MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 In the `onclick` event, find the current browser tab.
 Then, use the `chrome.tabs.sendmessage` Extension API to send a message to that tab.

 In that message, you must include the URL to the image you want to display.
-Also, send a unique ID to assign to the inserted image.
-You could let the content insertion JavaScript generate that image ID, but for reasons that become apparent later, you'll generate that unique ID here in `popup.js`, and then pass that ID to the not-yet-created content script.
+Ensure that you send a unique ID to assign to the inserted image.
+Let the content insertion JavaScript generate that image ID in `popup.js`, and then pass that ID to the not-yet-created content script.

 The following code outlines the updated code in `popup/popup.js`.
 You also pass in the current tab ID, which is used later in this article: